jcs-instructor/mobtimer/backlog.md

                   than relying entirely on the frontendmobtimer, which could be a fraction of a second out of sync with the server and other clients, which could cause the sound to play when it should't (i.e., when someone else paused it just in time).
             - [x] UI bug: Time ticks can be very choppy.
             - [ ] Bug when you create 2 new mobs in separate tabs of the same browser, starting the timer for one mob sometimes also starts it for the other mob.
 This may depend on whether the back button has been used for one or more of the mobs.
 Having difficulty reproducing.
 It may be that having the controller be a singleton is causing this issue.
 (Similarly, with multiple mobs open in different tabs, sometime the
                   EditPariticants and EditRoles input boxes don't work correctly, i.e., when you click on the input box, it remains blank rather than revealing the current comma-separated values and can't type in the box; and when you exit the input box, it asks if you want to replace the values with an empty string.)
-            - [ ] Bug: Play sound is blocked by some browsers if you join a mob but don't click to interact with the page in any way.
-We should handle this gracefully.
-In the meantime, the user can dismiss the error message and see the page content again by either closing the error message (if available for that browser) or refreshing the page.
-                  Note: Mrozbarry's mobtimer gets around this by prompting you as follows (in the top right of his screen when you join):
-                        Sound Effects
-                        You previously enabled sound effects,
-                        do you want to enable this time, too?
-                        OKAY! / NOT NOW / NEVER
-                  - [ ] Fix this bug
-                  - [ ] Review GitHub issues in mrozbarry's MobTime to look for more possible bugs in our code (maybe they fixed some bugs/nuanced issues we don't know we have); also look at mrozbarry's unit tests and production code for more possible bugs/nuances we might not have considered
+(Reproducible?)
             - [ ] WIP/maybe the new message "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes" is good enough?
                   - Background:
                         Bug on clean start: When start all tasks and join a mob for the first time, we get this error message